Medically reviewed by Dr. Golsa Gholampour, MD. Last updated April 2026.

 • Consider using a non-oral form of birth control while on GLP-1 medications (IUD, implant, injection, patch, or ring)

-• If you rely on oral contraceptives, discuss with your provider whether an additional barrier method is appropriate
+• If you rely on oral contraceptives, discuss with your provider whether an additional barrier method (such as condoms) is appropriate

 • Be especially cautious during dose escalation periods, when the effect on gastric emptying is changing most rapidly